-"Many of us do not fully understand the cost of benefits when we work for someone else," said Alice Bredin, founder and president at Bredin.
+"Many of us do not fully understand the cost of benefits when we work for someone else," said Alice Bredin, founder and president at Bredin, a research and consulting firm focused on small businesses.
 "Double-digit annual increases in these costs are not uncommon, so business owners may struggle both to find an affordable solution that meets their needs and to pay for benefits as the costs increase."

-The true cost of being an employer – even if you are your only employee – is staggering, and it's important to prepare for these financial obligations before you quit your day job.
+The true cost of being an employer – even if you are your only employee – is staggering, and it's important to prepare for these financial obligations before you hand in your letter of resignation.
 Here's what you need to know about covering benefits and tax-related expenses when you're self-employed.
 [See Related Story: How to Start a Business: A Step-by-Step Guide]

 You know those federal and state tax deductions that come out of your paycheck?
 Your employer splits those taxes with you, so when you strike out on your own, your tax obligations will increase significantly if you hire people.